webos-tools/webos-studio/README.md

 ![Package, install, and launch an app](https://webosose.s3.ap-northeast-2.amazonaws.com/tools/vs-code-extension-webos-studio/package-install-launch-app.gif)

 > **Note:** A JavaScript service is always packaged with an app.
-If you want to install a JavaScript service, select the service in the **Sevice directory to pack with App** step.
+If you want to install a JavaScript service, select the service in the **Service directory to pack with App** step.
 >
 > ![Select JS service](https://webosose.s3.ap-northeast-2.amazonaws.com/tools/vs-code-extension-webos-studio/select-js-service.jpg)

-You can uninstall the apps in the **KNOWN DEVICE** tab.
+You can uninstall the apps in the **KNOWN DEVICE** view.

 ![Uninstall the app](https://webosose.s3.ap-northeast-2.amazonaws.com/tools/vs-code-extension-webos-studio/uninstall-the-app.jpg)